VihangaDev/CCParser/README.md

 - **PyPI Ready**: Structured for publishing on PyPI.
 - **Easy Installation**: Includes `setup.py` or `pyproject.toml` for easy installation.
 - **CI/CD Testing**: Uses GitHub Actions for CI/CD testing.
+- **Get Expiry Year**: Retrieves the expiry year of the card.
+- **Get Expiry Month**: Retrieves the expiry month of the card.
+- **Get Card Details**: Fetches detailed information about the card from an external API.

 ## Supported Card Types